 Listen to some of our volunteers

 Following the success of our project we are continuing with our community endeavours in archaeology, history and archive research in the Vale of Mowbray.
-Due to coronavirus our summer events have been postponed and we hope to bring you a number of events for late autumn including a talk on the english civil walk, a talk on art and archaeology, a walk around with medieval Thornton-le-Street with Dr Al Oswald from the University of York and a visit to Kiplin Hall with James Brightman, archaeologist from Solistice Heritage
+Due to coronavirus our summer and autumn events have been postponed.
+We have arranged a series of webinars as well as a walk around with medieval Thornton-le-Street with Dr Al Oswald from the University of York

-As we are now self-funding there will be a modest charge for some of our events.
+As we are now self-funding there may be a modest charge for some of our events.
+We are pleased to report that we have received a small emergency grant from the Heritage Lottery Fund which has enabled us to put on an online programme of events over the next couple of months.
 Please join our mailing list or check us out on twitter or follow us on eventbrite